matt-s-clark/godot-gdextension-opencv/README.md

 ### Compilation and Running

+Set the `opencv_library_path` to point to your OpenCV library files (\*.dylib).

 To compile, make sure you are in the project root folder:

     scons platform=macos arch=x86_64

 To run, make sure you include the `DYLD_LIBRARY_PATH` to your opencv dylib files if they are not in a system Library folder (i.e. you built them from source).
+On the command line where you will run Godot from:

     export DYLD_LIBRARY_PATH='/Users/matt/vscode/gto/build_opencv/lib'

 If you don't, you may experience `Error: dlopen` messages where the linker looks for files in the wrong place.

+Start Godot from the command line:

+    cd demo
+    /Applications/Godot.app/Contents/MacOS/Godot -e

+You may want to set some extra Godot parameters to start the editor somewhere convenient.
+For example:

+    /Applications/Godot\ 4.2.2.app/Contents/MacOS/Godot -e --screen 1 --position 0,0 -w --resolution 3240x2160

+# Troubleshooting

+If you have trouble compiling or running the gdextension, here are some suggestions:

+- Set up an independent OpenCV project to make sure the installed OpenCV library is working correctly.
+- Make sure you have the SConstruct variables set up correctly.
+Pay particular attention to:
+  - `opencv_library_path`
+  - `opencv_header_files`
+  - `opencv_library_files`
+- Set your version of Godot and OpenCV to match the prerequisites specified above before switching to a different version.